Kenya: Mt. Elgon Elephants - Biome Conservation

 Actions & Results:

-The project protects people, livelihoods, and elephants of Mount Elgon.
-This is done by monitoring and adapting to the changing landscape of human-elephant conflict.
+Our approach to protecting people, livelihoods and elephants at Mount Elgon is to monitor the changing landscape of human-elephant conflict and adapt to it.
 The Mount Elgon Elephant Program engages with farmers, community members, NGOs, and government to reduce illegal activities in formally protected elephant habitat.
+By protecting Mount Elgon’s ecosystem, we are also safeguarding an essential water tower and an island for endemic species.

 Location: